Trees and teargas: worldviews clash at Barriere Lake

 The United Nations called the Trilateral Agreement a “trailblazer” as it outlined concepts coinciding with the popular ideas of sustainability while respecting Indigenous knowledge and sovereignty.
-The Royal Commission on Aboriginal Peoples called it “a model for existence.”
+The Royal Commission on Aboriginal Peoples called it “a model for co-existence.”
 What could have been used as a conduit for meaningful reconciliation and a roadmap for peaceful coexistence instead was ignored as Québec continued to license multinational corporate logging on sacred and ecologically sensitive lands explicitly outlined as off-limits in the agreement.

 These events were to be the seed of a string of coercive, forceful actions taken by Québec and Canada to supersede traditional law from Barriere Lake, the main weed in a fi eld of industrial growth.
 While infi ghting over leadership sprung up after Indian Act legislation was enacted, INAC introduced Third- Party Management, a common practice enforced by federal authorities when a community appears divided on leaders.
 This tactic allowed the federal government to regain resource control as Barriere Lake watched their local education and other internal, self-governing systems disintegrate.